aanas1010/Vaccine-Management-System/phase2/design_document.md

   * We changed our implementation of service location, clinic and bookable clinic by using the decorator design pattern (see above).
 * Refactoring to implment the builder design pattern
   *   We changed the implementation of the constructors of three entities (VaccineBatch, Clinic and Appointment) to the builder design pattern (see above).
+* TODO: Add any refactoring based on the database

 ## Code Organization